aljaz23/Outfit7-Back-end/README.md

 4. All avaiable values for QUERY PARAMS (timeZone and countryCode) are written in files "AvaiableTimeZones" and "AvaiableCountryCodes"

-5. All request are already setup in "Outfit7 - backend.postman_collection.json" file, which is imported in POSTMAN.

-6. You can also use phpMyAdmin in URL "http://localhost:8081" Where you can see the database with values.
+5. You can also use phpMyAdmin in URL "http://localhost:8081" Where you can see the database with values.